-Fifth Year (2013) Complete Internship [Graduate!]
+Fifth Year (2018) Complete Internship

+[Graduate!]

 Electives: Special Proficiency and/or optional additional assessment, intervention courses or practica.
 When offered, students may wish to lighten their regular (fall-spring) course load by taking these courses in the summer.

-Note that ALL students; those admitted with a previous master's degree and those with only a bachelor's degree, are required to establish (and complete) a pre-dissertation research project in fulfillment of the research seminar (EDPS 6960) requirements.
-Students must sign up each semester under a faculty member's section (unique number for each faculty research team).
+Note that ALL students; those admitted with a previous master's degree and those with only a bachelor's degree, are required to establish (and complete) a pre-dissertation research project in fulfillment of the research seminar (EDPS 6860) requirements.
+Students must sign up each semester for the research seminar for the first two years of the program or until the PDRP is completed.
+Sign up under your faculty advisor's section (unique number for each faculty research team).
+After the first two years (or completion of PDRP), it is no longer necessary to register for research seminar; however, most advisors expect their students to continue attending until the end of the program.